harris-ippp/harris-ippp.github.io/final.md

   I am much more interested in projects that start from some sort of a "question" and that take the data merge seriously.
   This is not a statistics class, and I'm not looking for iron-clad causality.
 But neither am I interested in a scatter plot of two random variables.
   * It is not enough to plot dots representing one type of incident on a choropleth map from another source, or plot school quality against crime rates.
-  * *I will make an exception for the two source rule, if one or more of the parameters require significant cleaning.
-For example, fertility histories in the NLSY are very, very messy.
+  * *I will make an exception for the two source rule, if one or more of the parameters require _very_ significant cleaning.
+For example, fertility histories in the NLSY are extremely messy.
 So too, are some state election returns.
-But this is the exception, and you must discuss this with me before your proposal.
+But exceptions need to be compellingly justified, and you must discuss this with me before your proposal.
 * Produce plots and tables and develop a sensible model with statsmodels.
 Give that model a workout.
 * Describe what you have done in a clean and presentable notebook (or website), preferably with some degree of manipulability.
-* Document your technical work in the README file.
+* Document your technical work in the writeup or the README file for the repository.

 ## Suggested extensions

 * I recognize that not all data sources are equally easy to use.
 I will reward efforts to use datasets that are take a bit of work.
 For instance, lining up two 20-line excel spreadsheets... not that impressive.
 * Build a sqlite database from the two sources, and load your data from SQL in your functions.
-* Mapping the data... more points for "[very complex](http://saxon.harris.uchicago.edu/~jsaxon/migration/migration.html)") maps.
+* Mapping the data... more points for "[very complex](http://saxon.harris.uchicago.edu/~jsaxon/migration/migration.html)" maps.
 * Build a website, and put it online as you did in Week 6.
 You are welcome to use html as in HW6, or Jekyll themes on GitHub to do this, as I do for the class websites.
-More points for your own, navigable HTML or Jekyll; less points for copying your jupyter notebook.
+More points for presenting your own navigable HTML or Jekyll; less points for copying your jupyter notebook.
 * Depending on what data you use (if this is meaningful), apply a machine-learning method from sci-kit learn, to predict an outcome from inputs.
 See [slides](https://github.com/harris-ippp/lectures/blob/master/old/nn/nn.pdf) from last year's class.
-(This is fire -- be careful with this stuff in the real world.)
+(This is playing fire -- be careful with this stuff in the real world.)
-* Build interactive functions or a dashboard as in our Thanksgiving lectures.
+* Build interactive functions or a dashboard as in our Thanksgiving lecture.
-* Use a machine learning model (sci-kit learn), to predict one outcome from inputs.
-But you must be careful that the predictor makes sense.

 ## Grading
 The grading rubric will be modified to benefit ambitious projects: